schlitzered/puppet-redis/README.md

 ```

-It is expected that you may need multiple puppet runs for the cluster to be correctly be setup.
+It is expected that you may need multiple puppet runs for the cluster to be correctly setup.
 Since puppet will reports errors if remote redis instances are not yet ready.

 ## Usage